andyandme/andyandme.github.io/README.md

 </div>

-Work like hell is a group project I was involved in, as one of three Level Designers.
+Grassland Gunner was my first ever solo project, With assests given for free on Itch.io.

-My Contribution was; Tile placment and map Layout of the entire First Area, As well as Enemy Playment and pathing, As well as coded the entire first boss fight.
-All smaller images above was the levels I had worked on and the boss fight
+My Contribution was; The Entire Project aside form the art work and music.
+One thing Im proud about that doesnt show on screenshots is the music progression.
+The higher the round the faster the music gets aswell as lyrics added to the music when reaching far enough.

-Itch Page: <a href="https://illdothattomorrowstudios.itch.io/work-like-hell" target="_blank" rel="noopener">Work Like Hell — itch.io</a>
+Itch Page: <a href="https://andyandme.itch.io/grassland-gunner" target="_blank" rel="noopener">Grassland Gunner — itch.io</a>